 Northwestern Memorial Hospital (NMH) is a large academic medical center with 897 beds, located in downtown Chicago, Illinois.
 The pharmacy department at NMH has a long history of training pharmacy residents since 1978.
-Currently, our department has 10 PGY1 residents, 4 non-traditional PGY1 residents, 6 PGY2 residents and 2 infectious diseases fellows.
+Our department offers the following positions:

 The pharmacy practice model of NMH is a patient-centered, team-based, integrated approach to care.
-At Northwestern University, every pharmacist has both clinical and operational responsibilities.
+At NMH, every pharmacist has both clinical and operational responsibilities.
 Clinical pharmacists rotate through day shifts, evening shifts and weekends to provide high level, continuous patient care.
-We have approximately 210 FTEs, more than 50 percent of the pharmacists are board-certified and greater than 70 percent have completed residency or fellowship training.
+We have approximately 156 pharmacists, greater than 50% of which are board-certified and greater than 70% have completed residency or fellowship training.

-Our pharmacists are divided into eight clinical service teams, including:
+Our pharmacists constitute eight clinical service teams, including:

 Internal Medicine (including Anticoagulation and Psychiatry)